pmean/build-website/text/06/SearchingPediatricArticles.md

 -   child:.mp.
 OR adolescent.mp.
 OR infan:.mp.

 which had a sensitivity of 98% and a specificity of 81%.
-The colon after
+The colon after "child" tells MedLine to search for any word beginning with "child."
-\"child\" tells MedLine to search for any word beginning with \"child.\" This allows you to search for either \"child\" or \"children\".
+This allows you to search for either "child" or "children".
 The .mp is a PubMed tag for multiple posting.
 It searches for terms that appear in the title, abstract, or subject heading.
 The search that maximized specificity was